 Meditation introduces and affirms an aspect of ourselves that is always present and often overlooked.
 You don’t have to do anything special, just follow along.
-If you would like, choose an amount of time and some music in the relaxation and meditation timer at the bottom of the page before you continue.
-You can also listen to a meditation with the player below.
+If you would like, choose an amount of time and some music in the relaxation and meditation timer at the bottom of the page before you continue or click here to listen to a guided meditation.

 Notice the sensation of your breath coming in and out of your body.
 Really feel your breath expand into your lungs and abdomen, then out through your nose or mouth.
 As you feel your breath, notice how it expands beyond your torso into every cell of your body.

 If you get distracted at any point, bring your attention back to your breath and body.
 Notice how your body feels where you are situated.
 If there are any sensations present, just notice them.